 By Cyndi Pyburn

-The potential of shopper marketing is rooted in its focus on gathering insights about consumers when they are in the shopping mindset and applying these insights to influence their purchase decisions.
-However, time and time again, there is much confusion around a consumer and a shopper insight.
-These terms are often used interchangeably.
-But they are quite different.
+The potential of shopper marketing solutions is rooted in its focus on gathering consumer insights when they are in the shopping mindset and applying these insights to influence their purchase decisions.
+However, time and time again, there is much confusion around a consumer insight and a shopper insight.
+These terms are often used interchangeably but they are quite different.
 Here is some clarity around the two.
 Research findings that tease out and clarify the underlying truths….

 in the pre-shopping state are consumer insights